 The Trust was organized under the laws of the State of Maryland as a real estate investment trust on August 6, 1986.
 Trustees of the Trust, Mr. Miller, and Mr. Cain, assumed their positions with the Trust at the inception of the Trust.
-Mr. Tanenbaum was elected in November 1990, Mr. Gorman was elected in December 1994, Mr. Dalton was elected in December 1997, and Mr. Berger was elected in December 1998.
+Mr. Tanenbaum was elected in November 1990, Mr. Gorman was elected in December 1994, Mr. Dalton was elected in December 1997, Mr. Berger was elected in December 1998 and Dr. Sussman was elected in 1999.
 Pursuant to the Declaration of Trust, the Trustees of the Trust have been divided into three classes, with staggered terms.
-The terms of the Trustees in Class I expire at the 2002 Annual Meeting, the terms of the Trustees in Class II expire at the 2000 Annual Meeting, and the terms of the Trustees in Class III expire at the 2001 Annual Meeting.
+The terms of the Trustees in Class I expire at the 2002 Annual Meeting, the terms of the Trustees in Class III expire at the 2003 Annual Meeting.
 At each Annual Meeting, Trustees are elected for a term of three years to succeed those in the class whose term is expiring at such Annual Meeting.

 The persons listed below currently constitute the Trust's Board of Trustees.
-The terms of the Class II Trustees, Daniel M. Cain and James E. Dalton, Jr., expire at the 2000 Annual Meeting.
+The terms of the Class III Trustees, Kirk E. Gorman and Miles L. Berger, Jr., expire at the 2001 Annual Meeting.
 They have been nominated to be elected for three-year terms.
 The Trustees have no reason to believe that the nominees will be unavailable for election; however, if the nominees become unavailable for any reason, the Shares represented by the Proxy will be voted for the persons, if any, who are designated by the Board of Trustees to replace the nominees.
 The nominees have consented to be named and have indicated their intent to serve if elected.